 The Blue Lagoon Cyprus

 Set in the stunning Akamas National Park, the Blue Lagoon in Cyprus is a perfect place to visit for a relaxing day trip.
+You can even hire a boat to drive there yourself – we HIGHLY recommend this, even if you have no experience!

-It is the biggest lagoon in the Akamas peninsula, and also the most popular – for very good reason!
+It is the biggest lagoon in the Akamas peninsula, and the most popular – for very good reason!

 There’s a small beach area, which has quite a few rocky ledges but it does have sandy areas that you can sunbathe on.